Independent technology comparisons

 Capturing a more complete picture: Acknowledging other comparison studies

-This article takes a deep dive into two recent independent benchmarking studies that used differing methods but reached similar conclusions.
+This article takes a deep dive into three recent independent benchmarking studies that used differing methods but reached similar conclusions.
 Two other recent studies have also been conducted.

 The first is an independent study from Hartman and Satija at the New York Genome Center.
 Their work compared 6 different single cell spatial imaging technologies (including Xenium and MERSCOPE) in mouse brain using a Baysor-based cell segmentation strategy.
 The authors pointed out several limitations in their study, specifically that they focused on a single anatomical feature (cortex) in a single tissue type (fresh frozen mouse brain).
 This work used publicly available datasets for both single cell spatial imaging platforms and scRNA-seq analyses, not side-by-side comparisons from the same mice or neuroanatomical location.